How to Win Child Custody As A Father

 Both the father and the mother start in the same place unless some of the issues we discussed above apply.
 Absent those, neither parent really has a burden of proof to overcome anything.

-Both parents should prepare to advocate their position to the court and show the court why the parenting plan they propose is in the child's best interest.
+Both parents should prepare to advocate their position to the court and show the court why their proposed parenting plan is in the child's best interest.

 The four ways fathers can win joint physical custody and equal parenting time